dfherr/geminabox-release/README.md

 This gem is a dependency free option to add a rake inabox:release task to bundler gem_tasks for releasing a new gem to your geminabox server.

+You no longer need to require "bundler/gem_tasks".
+The gem does it for you.
+Make sure you do not require bundler/gem_tasks anywhere before geminabox-release gets required.

 ## How to use

 Simply load this gem and patch with your geminabox URL in your Rakefile.

-You no longer need to require "bundler/gem_tasks".
-The gem does it for you.

 E.g.